 CFMoto offers two 800MT configurations to cater to a wide array of customers.
 Both variants feature a 19-inch front wheel and a 17-inch rear.
 The standard trim sports cast aluminum rims while the dirt-focused model brandishes spoked wheels, semi-knobbed tires, and a skid plate.
 Regardless of the trim, the 800MT touts KYB suspension and J. Juan braking systems, which is lower spec than the 790’s WP suspension and Brembo brakes.
 The 800MT does, however, receive the same Bosch-designed traction control and cornering ABS found on its European counterparts.

 Though the CFMoto adventurer forms its own personality with different design elements, it nearly gains 100 pounds over its KTM cousin.
-For now, CFMoto hasn’t released the 800MT’s price and it hasn’t revealed official plans to distribute to Europe or North America.
+For now, CFMoto hasn’t released the 800MT’s price and it hasn’t revealed official plans to distribute to or North America.
 It looks like we’ll have to keep waiting, after all.